Halfway Houses in Columbus, MS

 Phoenix House Inc - 54.8 miles from Columbus, MS

-Phoenix House Inc is a halfway house in Tuscaloosa, Alabama, 35401 zip code.
+Phoenix House Inc is a sober living house in Tuscaloosa, Alabama, 35401 zip code.

 Address: 700 35th Avenue, Tuscaloosa, AL 35401 in Tuscaloosa County